pablobernabeu/materials_L3_transfer_longitudinal/session_materials/README.md

 The complete key to the triggers is provided below.

   - **0:** reset trigger port.
-This zero trigger is integrated in the trigger-sending function, and is sent before each of the triggers specified below.
+This zero trigger is integrated in the trigger-sending function, and is sent after each of the triggers specified below.

 #### Resting-state EEG part